Tatenda/charna/replit.md

 - July 25, 2025.
 Removed New Arrivals section from home page per user request
 - July 26, 2025.
 Removed promotional discount banners (30% OFF, FREE SHIP, GIFTS) from home page, keeping only category sections
 - July 26, 2025.
 Removed marketing banner "Save 20% on all premium leather bags this weekend!
 Free shipping on orders over R1500" from top of home page
+- July 27, 2025.
+Updated LIGREMO brand color to Herbal Tonic (#A2C5AC) from green moodboard palette
+- July 27, 2025.
+Updated hero carousel text to use mustard yellow for "For Every Journey", "Premium Collection", and "Shop the Collection"
 - July 26, 2025.
 Changed hero carousel text colors ("LOOKBOOK", "For Every Journey", "NEW SEASON", "PREMIUM COLLECTION", "NEW ARRIVAL", "SHOP THE COLLECTION") to mustard yellow
 ```